iden3/docs/mkdocs/docs/getting-started/state-transition/on-chain-state-transition.md

 # Verify the Proof On-Chain

-In order to complete the State Transition process it is necessary to verify the proof inside the `StateV2.sol` contract.
+In order to complete the State Transition process it is necessary to verify the proof inside the `State.sol` contract.

 The `transitState` public function of the contract takes the proof generated in the previous section and verifies it on-chain.
 On verification, the `identities` mapping associated with the `ID` that is executing the transition gets updated.